Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 40 - Building DApps on ICP with a React Frontend/40.01 How to Configure a DFX Created Project to Use React/README.md

 ## Preparing the Project for React

 Expand the `src` folder inside the project.
 Within it, there is a `dkeeper` folder containing the main Motoko file, and a `dkeeper_assets` folder containing the assets and source files.
 The files `index.html`, `styles.css`, and `index.js` in the assets should be deleted to prepare for the React frontend.

+## Importing React Files

+Download the finished Keeper project from the course resources.
+Extract the zip file and open the folder.
+Inside the `public` folder are `index.html` and `styles.css`, and inside the `src` folder are the components and `index.js`.

+Move `index.html` and the `components` folder, along with `index.js`, into the `src` folder of the DFX project.
+Place `styles.css` into the `assets` folder.
+This transfers the entire React frontend into the new DFX project.